-Extended Connectors don't support all of the features available for built-in connectors like Oracle.
-As of 6.0.9.0, the "Disable Constraint", "Disable Trigger" and "Drop Indexes" options can be implemented and enabled by driver support plugins, which are detailed here.
+Extended Connectors don't support all of the features available for built in connectors like Oracle.
+The "Disable Constraint", "Disable Trigger" and "Drop Indexes" options are not available on jobs using extended connectors.
 Delphix provides support for Extended Connectors in accordance with our Support Policy